 In the present day, the number of smartphone users worldwide surpasses 3 billion and is anticipated to grow by several hundred million in the next couple of years.
 With over 3 billion smartphone users, the number of mobile apps downloaded in 2019 was 204 billion, with total revenue of $462 billion.

 Table of Contents

-Keeping this fact in mind, marketers and businesses worldwide focus on location-based marketing to target potential customers by strategically utilizing various proximity marketing tools to help them pass through the marketing funnel.
+Keeping this fact in mind, marketers and businesses worldwide focus on location-based marketing in addition to generic mobile app marketing to target potential customers by strategically utilizing various proximity marketing tools to help them pass through the marketing funnel.

 Location-based marketing has mostly grown over the years due to the constant rise in connected devices.

 Location-based marketing in conjunction with mobile app marketing is a clear winner since the latter is the process of engaging your app users throughout their usage of the app.

 So, how can location-based marketing help your app marketing campaigns?